microsoft/axe-windows/.github/pull_request_template.md

 #### Pull request checklist
 <!-- If a checklist item is not applicable to this change, write "n/a" in the checkbox -->
 - [ ] Addresses an existing issue: #0000

-> Note: After the PR has been created, certain checks will be kicked off.
-All of these checks must pass before a merge.